igorls/comfyui-node/README.md

 | `monitor` | Crystools monitor events & snapshot |
 | `featureFlags` | Server capabilities (`/features`) |

-## Migration & Deprecations
+## 1.0 Migration

-Legacy `ComfyApi` instance methods are deprecated in favor of `api.ext.*` namespaces.
-Each deprecated call emits a one‑time runtime warning.
-Removal planned no earlier than **0.3.0**.
+All legacy `ComfyApi` instance methods listed below were **removed in 1.0.0** after a deprecation window in 0.2.x.
+Migrate to the `api.ext.*` namespaces.
+If you're upgrading from <1.0, replace calls as shown.
+No runtime warnings remain (they were stripped with the removals).

 | Deprecated | Replacement |
 | ---------- | ----------- |